 It finally happened.

 You may know her as the long time vocalist for John Mellencamp.
-She is truly a gifted percussionist and keyboard player as well and her stage presence is unrivaled.
+She is equally gifted on percussion and keyboards as well, and her stage presence is unrivaled.
 We just try to keep up with her energy level... good luck.
-Her soulful voice always adds the same great dimension to the live show that it did on both of the albums.
+Pat's soulful voice always adds the same great dimension to the live show that it did on both of the albums.

-Her spirit and faith gives us all strength.
+Her spirit and faith gives all of us strength.

 vocals / percussion